-The Assistant Registrar (Academic Services), Mrs Lisa Uttley, has responsibility for the Academic Services unit which supports the University on a range of academic quality-related matters (overseeing academic quality systems and procedures, guidance to Schools, administering validation & periodic review events, managing external examiner appointments and reporting, supporting preparation for external audit and administration of the University module feedback process and the National Student Survey).
+The Director of Academic Services, Mrs Lisa Uttley, has responsibility for the Academic Services unit which supports the University on a range of academic quality-related matters (overseeing academic quality systems and procedures, guidance to Schools, administering validation & major review events, managing external examiner appointments and reporting, supporting preparation for external audit and administration of the University student survey process, the National Student Survey and the Postgraduate Taught Experience Survey).

 Within Schools, Deans are ultimately responsible for quality and standards.
-They are assisted by Associate Deans of School (Academic Quality Assurance) (ADoS(AQA)s) and Associate Deans (Learning & Teaching) (AD(LT)s) who have a range of responsibilities.
-They work closely with LTIC and CAQA staff (and in particular, the ADAQA with responsibility for their School) to ensure a shared understanding of quality assurance and enhancement across the University.
+They are assisted by Associate Deans of School (Education and Student Success) (ADoS(ESS)s) who have a range of responsibilities.
+They work closely with CEdSS staff (and in particular, the Associate Directors for Academic Quality and Learning & Teaching with responsibility for their School) to ensure a shared understanding of quality assurance and enhancement across the University.
 Programme Leaders are appointed to lead and take ownership of the quality and standards of the learning, teaching and assessment and the overall academic experience of students on a named programme.